jfcorugedo/jfcorugedo.github.io/_posts/2021-03-2-BeReactiveMyFriend.md

 ### Map vs Flatmap

+As a rule, if you find yourself trying to figure out when to use `map` and when to use `flatmap` just follow this rule:

 > If the transformation you want to apply returns a value use map.
 However, if the transformation you need to apply returns the value inside an abstraction, then use flatmap to avoid having a value in a two-deep abstraction level.

 ### Conclusion